AP PHOTOS: HK protesters show solidarity with injured woman

 HONG KONG (AP) - Protesters who have occupied Hong Kong International Airport wore bandages over one eye in a sign of solidarity with a comrade reportedly hit with a type of non-lethal ammunition known as a beanbag round.

-The Associated Press has not verified who caused the woman’s injury, and photographic evidence has been scanty.
+The Associated Press has not verified who caused the woman’s injury on Sunday, and photographic evidence has been scanty.
 However, demonstrators who prompted the shutdown of one of the world’s busiest airports have taken up the reported injury as their latest rallying cry in their demands for an investigation into alleged police brutality over the course of the 10-week protest movement.

 Demonstrators on Monday showed an array of bandages, most of them colored red with fake blood.